Table of contents

 Many ethical dilemmas lack right or wrong answers, but they make us think.
 Ultimately, we cannot change honey bees or make them behave, but we can make ourselves aware of the burdens our bees place on others.

 Each beekeeper needs to draw a line between what is acceptable behavior and what is not.
 Since the demarcation will be different for every individual, we will never completely agree on what is right and proper.
-Nevertheless, my greatest hope is that we have the collective wisdom to draw our line in a reasonable and agreeable place before lawmakers are forced to draw it for us with complex and restrictive legislation.
+Nevertheless, I hope we have the collective wisdom to draw our line in a reasonable and agreeable place before lawmakers draw it for us, forcing complex and restrictive legislation.

 - Peck DT, Seeley TD.
 2019.
 Mite bombs or robber lures?
 The roles of drifting and robbing in Varroa destructor transmission from collapsing honey bee colonies to their neighbors.
 PloS One. https://doi.org/10.1371/journal.pone.0218392